AllenFang/angular-bootstrap-dropdown/README.md

 # angular-bootstrap-dropdown
 It's a angular directive for bootstrap dropdown

 angular-bootstrap-dropdown dependencies on AngularJS 1.2.x and Bootstrap 3

+You can see an online demo on [here](http://frozen-tundra-7264.herokuapp.com/examples/L8/#).

 ### Versions
 0.1.0 support basic function in bsDropdown, include use ng-model to set default value, and ng-change to listen change